jqnatividad/qsv/README.md

 qsv validates against the [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) CSV standard.
 However IRL, CSV formats vary significantly and qsv is actually not strictly compliant with the specification so it can process "real-world" CSV files. qsv leverages the awesome [Rust CSV](https://docs.rs/csv/latest/csv/) library, which in turn, is built on top of the [csv-core](https://docs.rs/csv-core/latest/csv_core/index.html) library to read CSV files.

-Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out how qsv conforms to the standard with `csv-core`.
+Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out more about how qsv conforms to the standard with `csv-core`.

 ### **UTF-8 Encoding**